GRANT

 parameterized by a keyspace

-Roles which are defined for the scope of the specified keyspace only.
-The keyspace name is specified after ON.
+Roles which are defined for the context of the specified keyspace only.
+Specify the keyspace name after the keyword ON.

 Only Full Administrators can run the GRANT statement.
 For more details about user roles, see Authorization.